Most people live life like a plastic bag in the wind, blown around by emotions, opinions, and the latest disaster on the news.

 A grounding rod is placed outside the house into the Earth to limit the build-up of static electricity.
 This creates a static discharge — our bodies channel energy through us, similar to electrical wiring in a house.

-We also must anchor the energy from the body back to Earth like a house is wired for electricity using a “grounding rod.”
+We must also ground the body’s energy back to Earth, much like a house is wired for electricity using a “grounding rod.”
 We receive power from outside the body, which must flow back out of us and into the Earth.

 When our body does not allow the incoming energy to flow back out, we become ungrounded and get a build-up of static electricity.